- Log in to post comments

-The explosion of teacher-created openly licensed educational resources, also known as open educational resources (OERs) has transformed the world of K-12 learning materials.
-No longer are educators tied to canned curricula.
+The explosion of teacher-created openly licensed educational resources, also known as open educational resources or OER, has transformed K-12 learning materials.
+No longer are educators tied to commercially produced curricula.
 Now they can use an idea developed by a teacher in another state or even across the globe.

 Maybe you have a great lesson plan or even a course you'd like to share, but you don't know where to begin.
 Fortunately, it's easier than you think to create your own videos and podcasts and then share them with others.
 Just follow these steps:

-Map it out.
-The first step to creating an OER video or podcast series is to decide what you want to convey and how.
+The first step to creating a video or podcast series is to decide what you want to convey and how.
 How many videos will you create, what will each cover and how long will they be?
 Keep in mind that 3-5 minutes is ideal for a video but podcasts usually run 30 to 45 minutes.

 Another thing to consider is how you'll want to connect the dots for your student viewers.
-If you want them to watch the videos in succession, you might end each video by saying, " "In our next lesson ." " If a video can stand alone, you might conclude by remarking, " "Now that you know about the structure of atoms, let's move on to ." " There's no right or wrong way.
+If you want them to watch the videos in succession, you might end each video by saying, "In our next lesson ."
+If a video can stand alone, you might conclude by saying, "Now that you know about the structure of atoms, let's move on to ."
+There's no right or wrong way.
 What's important is that you take the time to think through your approach.

-Assemble your equipment.
 Once you have your props in order, you're ready to record.
 There's a lot of fancy camera equipment out there, but I've found that it's easiest — not to mention cheapest — to take a DIY approach.
 Take some time to watch YouTube tutorials on how to set up your own studio with inexpensive items.

-Get your students involved.
 Your students are savants who know more about integrating technology into every aspect of life than most adults do.
 They're often thrilled to serve as video scribes.
-In fact, when I first started recording my lectures, the two tech-savvy students I recruited to be my sound men took it upon themselves to edit the videos in a way that made sense to kids their age.
+In fact, when I first started recording my lectures, the two tech-savvy students I recruited to be my sound crew took it upon themselves to edit the videos in a way that made sense to kids their age.

-Choose your software.
-Tools like Camtasia, ScreenFlow and Screencast-O-Matic, which range in price from free to $100, let you capture what's on your computer screen and use the mouse or your voice to direct the audience.
+Tools like Camtasia, Jing and Screencast-O-Matic, which range in price from free to $100, let you capture what's on your computer screen and use the mouse or your voice to direct the audience.

 Once you have your video, there are a variety of ways to turn your DIY effort into a finished product.
 Screen-capturing software has built-in editing tools and often offers 30-day trials.
 If you choose free software, like Screencast-O-Matic, without the built-in tools, you can use more advanced editing software, such as iMovie, Final Cut and Adobe, which range in price from free to $299.